 The applicant must be accepted in or enrolled in a CWU graduate program and in good academic standing at the time of application.
 The student must not have completed the graduate degree before the period of the award.
 Applications must be endorsed by a faculty mentor.
 The student must be registered for either summer or fall quarter.

 The Graduate Student Summer Research or Creative Activity Fellowship provides a fellowship of $3500 for 10 weeks of research between June 16 and Sept 1.
 Fellowships will be paid semi-monthly on the 1st and 15th for a total of five checks beginning mid-June.
 During the 10 week research period, CWU and outside employment should be limited to half-time to allow adequate time to fulfill research commitments.

 This fellowship is intended to support any scholarly activity by a graduate student that has good potential for significance outside of Central Washington University.
 In other words, the activity should have realistic potential to lead to dissemination (e.g., publications, presentations, exhibitions, performances) and/or to further research or funding outside of CWU.
 Scholarly works that are related to completion of degree requirements, including theses or master's projects, are eligible for the fellowship so long as they have this potential for visibility beyond the university.

-Each applicant must obtain the application form, complete it, and return it one paper copy of the entire application to the Graduate School and email a PDF attachment of the complete application packet to the graduate school at firstname.lastname@example.org by March 6 at 5:00 PM.
+Each applicant must obtain the application form, complete it, and return it with one complete application packet (paper copy) to the Graduate School and email a PDF attachment of the complete application packet to the graduate school at email@example.com by March 6 at 5:00 PM.
 Late submissions will not be considered.